 When Should I Schedule My Child's First Dental Exam?

+Being a parent is tough.
+Everyday we are faced with new challenges and adventures.
+As the old cliché goes, “Children don’t come with instruction manuals,” so we rely on doctors, nurses, family, and friends for advice when questions arise.
 Many new and exciting changes take place with our little ones during their first year of life.
 As a matter of fact, children grow more rapidly in that first year than any other time in their lives.
+Among the exciting changes that take place is the eruption of Beau or Belle’s first tooth.

+Keeping in mind that every child is different, parents should expect to see some ‘pearly whites’ around the age of three to nine months.
+Generally, the bottom two front teeth will be the first to emerge.
 If you haven’t already by the time your child’s first teeth start to erupt, it is then a good idea to initiate good oral hygiene.
-You don’t need any special equipment.
-A washcloth is sufficient.
-At least twice a day you should wipe your child’s teeth clean.
+You don’t need any special equipment; a washcloth is sufficient.
+At least twice a day, you should wipe your child’s teeth clean.
 Flora inside the mouth begins “attacking” the enamel on teeth almost as soon as they erupt.
 This is why it is so important to devote a few moments every day to your child’s teeth.
-As they get older and have more teeth, you can then switch over to using a soft bristled toothbrush.
-Please keep in mind that only a very small amount of toothpaste is actually needed.
-It also might be a good idea to purchase toothpaste that is designed especially for infants/children.

 According to the American Dental Association, infants should have their first visit to the dentist around their first birthday.
-The American Academy of Pediatrics has the same basic philosophy but states if a child has increased dental risk actors, the child should be evaluated as early as six months of age.
+The American Academy of Pediatrics has the same basic philosophy but states that if a child has increased dental risk factors, the child should be evaluated as early as six months of age.
+Mom and Dad having a history of dental problems, any health issues the child might have, or preterm/low birth weight babies are several indicators of increased risk for dental problems.
+You can discuss these factors and any other questions you might have with your child’s pediatrician.

-It might be a good idea to bring your child to the dentist before their actual initial check up.
-Let them see the dentists, assistants, tools and atmosphere.
-Helping them get acquainted with the dentists office just might help make the trip a lot less stressful.
+It might be a good idea to bring your child to the dentist before their actual initial check-up.
+Let them see the dentists, assistants, tools, and atmosphere.
+Helping them get acquainted with the dentist's office just might help make the trip a lot less stressful.

 At your first visit, the dentist will cover several issues.
 You should expect the dentist to: